 Overall, WORX is a reputable brand that’s highly-rated for making high-quality and affordable products and providing good customer service.

 The WORX WG255 has a 20V MAX battery with 20V maximum volts and 18V nominal volts, thick-cutting capacity, and a 20″ dual-action blade.
-It also comes with features such as overmold soft-grip handles and full-wrap D-grip front handle.
+It also comes with features such as overmold soft-grip handles and full-wrap D-grip front handles.

 Furthermore, it’s a part of the Power Share line.
 When it comes to portability, it weighs 5.3 lbs and 35.10″ x 7.50″ x 8.00″ dimensions.